matthiasronnau/matthiasronnau/README.md

 Currently, I am working on expanding my technical toolkit by learning web scraping so that I can better access necessary data for any given project.
 Keep a look out for exciting projects involving this and other data analysis on my GitHub.

 I am actively searching for Data Analyst, Data Scientist, and Business Analyst roles in all fields.
-If you know of something that may be a good fit, please chec out my [resume](https://drive.google.com/file/d/12SwhG-R3WnT0Cqg56DAyNwSYjkzjWsPM/view?usp=sharing) and send me an email at matthias.ronnau@uci.edu.
+If you know of something that may be a good fit, please check out my [resume](https://drive.google.com/file/d/12SwhG-R3WnT0Cqg56DAyNwSYjkzjWsPM/view?usp=sharing) and send me an email at matthias.ronnau@uci.edu.
 Thank you!

 <!--
 **matthiasronnau/matthiasronnau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.